metova/MetovaBase/README.md

 ## BaseViewController

-The `BaseViewController` class extends from `UIViewController` and adds useful, common utility that we have found ourselves adding in most, if not all, of our view controller classes.
+The `BaseViewController` class extends from `UIViewController` and adds a common utility that we have found ourselves adding in most, if not all, of our view controller classes.
-It does some additional set up in `viewDidLoad` to provide your view controller with keyboard notifications.
+It does some additional setup in `viewDidLoad` to provide your view controller with keyboard notifications.
 If overriding, be sure to call `super.viewDidLoad` in your subclass.

 ### Example usage: